19hours/sg-statutes/Acts/Criminal Procedure Code.md

 376B(2)

-Communicating with a person for purpose of commercial sex with minor under 18 years of age
+Communicating with a person for purpose of commercial sex or sexual touching involving minor under 18 years of age

 Shall not arrest without warrant

 Summons

-Ditto
+Not bailable

 Imprisonment for 2 years, or fine, or both